One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Conclusions

 \section{Conclusions}

-We study confined systems with nematic and magnetic orders inside a channel geometry with Dirichlet boundary conditions.
+We study confined systems with both nematic and magnetic order, inside a channel geometry with Dirichlet boundary conditions.
 Specifically, we model the stable equilibria as minimisers of an appropriately defined energy on an interval $\left[-D, D \right]$, with three contributions: a nematic energy, a magnetic energy and a nemato-magnetic coupling energy.
-We are interested in two parameters: the scaled elastic parameter $l$ that is proportional to the ratio of a material-dependent length scale (typically the magnetic or nematic correlation length) and $D$, and the coupling parameter $c$.
-We rigorously show that $c$ effectively scales the nematic correlation length $\xi_n$ as $\frac{1}{c}\xi_n$ for large $c$ and thus we have the unique OR solution for $D \ll c_1 \frac{\xi_n}{\sqrt{c_0^2+c^2}}$.
-The OR solution has nematic and magnetic domain walls; these domain walls can be labelled as nematic or magnetic defects with distinct optical signatures.
-As $D$ increases for fixed $c$ (or $c$ increases for fixed $D$), there can be multiple OR solutions, all of which are unstable, and the stable solutions do not have domain walls or polydomains for large $D$.
-There are multiple stable solutions for large $D$, characterised by the rotation profiles of $\nvec$ and $\mvec$ between the channel walls.
-Our choice of boundary conditions necessarily lead to boundary layers, which will have a distinct optical signature if implemented.
-We have further provided analytic characterisations of the limiting profiles for small $D$ (in terms of the OR solution) and large $D$ (in terms of limiting maps) accompanied by extensive numerical studies, which beautifully illustrate the co-existence of interior transition layers, boundary layers and multiple stable and unstable critical points as either $D$ or $c$ increases.
-This work gives informative insight into the complex interplay between geometry, material properties, temperature (captured by $l$), nemato-magnetic coupling and boundary conditions in the solution landscapes and observable defects.
+We are interested in two parameters: the scaled elastic parameter $l$ that is inversely proportional to $D^2$, and the nemato-magnetic coupling parameter $c$.
+We rigorously show that $c$ reduces the effective nematic correlation length $\xi_n$, for large $c$, and we have the unique OR solution for $D \ll \frac{c^*}{c} \xi_n$, for some explicitly computable constant $c^*$, independent of $c$.
+The OR solution necessarily has separate nematic and magnetic domain walls, which are surface defects.
+As $D$ increases for fixed $c$ (or $c$ increases for fixed $D$), there can be multiple OR solutions, all of which are unstable with varying locations and multiplicities of domain walls, and the stable solutions do not have domain walls or polydomains for large $D$.
+There are multiple stable solutions for large $D$, characterised by the rotation profiles of $\nvec$ and $\mvec$ between the boundaries.
+Our choice of boundary conditions necessarily lead to boundary layers, which again will have distinct optical signatures, if implemented.
+We have provided analytic characterisations of the limiting profiles for small $D$ (in terms of the OR solution) and large $D$ (in terms of limiting maps) accompanied by extensive numerical studies, which beautifully illustrate how we can use $l$ and $c$ to tune domain walls, boundary layers and multistability, all of which can be exploited for optical and mechanical responses.
+This work gives informative insight into the complex interplay between geometry, material properties, temperature (captured by $l$), nemato-magnetic coupling and boundary conditions in the solution landscapes (also see \cite{maity2021} for the numerical analysis of this system).
+Our methods can be modified to include different types of boundary conditions and nemato-magnetic coupling, which could enhance the stability of OR solutions, and we will develop universal theoretical frameworks for composite materials with multiple order parameters in future work.